A Mission Rooted in Family

 It is with great fondness that we remember “Bogie.”
 He literally supported Aslan Youth Ministries for over 64 years.
 In the early days both Craig and his sister Dusty were founders of this amazing ministry.
 It is his guidance first as a follower of Christ and then as a father that led his children first to the Lord and then to ministry.
 Bogie and his wife Arlene showed their children a deep love that was passionate.
 They helped them to see the importance of showing the hopeless there is one who is the Hope of the world.

 Any of the times that Bogie and Arlene came to visit our Aslan programming he was an amazing example of wit, faithfulness and support.
 His influence both emotionally and financially to the ministry was profound.
 This is a man that well into his early nineties was still playing full rounds of golf and taking the world by storm.
-He will be missed by all.
+He is missed by all who knew him.

-We wanted to share with you the beautiful obituary that ran this week.
+We wanted to share Bogie’s beautiful obituary with you.

 Ira Allen Bogard was born in 1915 in Winters, Texas, a tiny village in the center of the state.
 His parents, Charlie Thomas and Myrtie Lee were itinerate cotton pickers who were as poor as church mice and traveled from place to place in a covered wagon.
 They settled in Winters for a while, because of the cottonseed mill that was there.

 When Ira was born, he was blue, he wasn’t breathing and he was lifeless.
 In the wisdom of today’s world he would have been thrown away, as happens every day in America.
 However, in the civility of yesteryear his grandmother, Tennessee Louisiana Bogard, grabbed the tiny boy, dunked him in freezing cold ice water and put him in a warm wood stove.
 Shortly thereafter little Ira began to cry loudly and let Tennie Lou know that he was hungry!